MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Import-Module.md

 * To update the formatting data for commands that have been imported from a module, use the `Update-FormatData` cmdlet. `Update-FormatData` also updates the formatting data for commands in the session that were imported from modules.
 If the formatting file for a module changes, you can run an `Update-FormatData` command to update the formatting data for imported commands.
-You do not need to import the module again.
+You don't need to import the module again.

 * Starting in Windows PowerShell 3.0, the core commands that are installed with PowerShell are